mayleyc/change-captioning-blip2/README.md

 After the program downloads the necessary shards of BLIP-2, the program will prompt you to enter 0 or 1 to use either mode.
 There will be two modes: easy (0) and hard (1), corresponding to the two datasets.

 **The output includes:**
-- answers_step1: The original answers by BLIP-2.
+- answers_step1: The original answers (change captioning) by BLIP-2.
-- output_step1: Accurate answers only.
+- output_step1: Accurate change captioning answers only.
--
+- (easy only) answers_step1_position: Attempts of BLIP-2 to read the agent's position on the grid
+- answer_step2_batch: Attempts at path-planning.
+You can test it on a longer prompt with a model question and answer.
+It would most likely repeat the model answer that you have provided.